All folios · Beinecke MS 408 · Public domain · Yale University · ← scroll →

 The Voynich Manuscript has inspired at least three published novels, two feature films, a graphic novel series, and multiple video game puzzles.
 Writers and filmmakers are drawn to its combination of visual strangeness and complete opacity — a mystery with no solution to spoil.

 The most cited fictional connection is Umberto Eco's The Name of the Rose (1980), which features an encrypted medieval manuscript.
 Eco, however, explicitly denied the Voynich was his inspiration — he cited other sources.
-The association persists anyway, which is itself something of a Voynich phenomenon: things attach to it regardless of evidence.
+The association persists anyway, which is itself something of a Voynich phenomenon.

 Eco's denial is documented in interviews.
 The manuscript is frequently misattributed as a direct source for the novel.
 The actual Voynich-as-inspiration remains unverified for any major literary work.